TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: Experiments

-This baseline exhibits two disadvantages relative to our proposed soft \textsc{TopK} approach: (1) Parameter inefficiency, where mapping complexity scales as $\mathcal{O}(M \cdot n \cdot k)$ rather than $\mathcal{O}(M \cdot n)$; and (2) Input redundancy, where independent slots may converge on the same feature index, effectively collapsing the dimension of the truth table.
-Our soft \textsc{TopK} operator inherently prevents this by selecting the $k$ most relevant distinct indices from the columns of the mapping matrix.
+\textbf{Soft TopK vs.\ slot-based Softmax.} Given that a learned mapping is beneficial, we further validate the choice of selection mechanism.
+We compare against the slot-based Softmax connection selection from DWN \citep{dwn}, where instead of selecting $k$ features from a single importance vector, the $k$ inputs to each LTT node are treated as distinct, ordered ``slots''.
+The connection matrix becomes $W_{\text{map}} \in \mathbb{R}^{n \times kM}$ instead of $W_{\text{map}} \in \mathbb{R}^{n \times M}$, and each slot selects its input independently via argmax (relaxed with softmax during backpropagation).
+This design has two disadvantages: (1) \emph{parameter inefficiency}, where mapping complexity scales as $\mathcal{O}(M \cdot n \cdot k)$ rather than $\mathcal{O}(M \cdot n)$; and (2) \emph{input redundancy}, where independent slots may converge on the same feature index, effectively collapsing the dimension of the truth table.
+Our Soft \textsc{TopK} operator prevents both issues by selecting the $k$ most relevant \emph{distinct} indices from a single importance vector per node.
+Experimental results (Figure~\ref{fig:mapping_ablation}) across all 28 datasets confirm that Soft \textsc{TopK} consistently yields superior predictive performance.